Without enzymes, we could not function at all!

-Every chemical reaction our bodies need to survive- respiration, digestion, even thinking- all depend on fast reactions maintained by enzymes.
+Every chemical reaction our body needs to survive, such as respiration, digestion and even thinking, all depend on fast reactions maintained by enzymes.

 Both chemistry and biology are mad about enzymes, so let’s get going!

-Answer: Well, enzymes are actually a type of protein made by cells like stomach cells.
+Enzymes are actually a type of protein made by cells such as stomach cells.

 Reminder: A protein or polypeptide is a folded polymer with a specific sequence of amino acids.

-For enzymes, the final structure always includes an area designed for a specific molecule called an active site, and the shape is always specific to its function, like an enzyme for insulin needs a different shape to an enzyme for starch.
+For enzymes, the final structure always includes an area designed for a specific molecule called an active site, and the shape is always specific to its function - for instance, an enzyme for insulin needs a different shape to an enzyme for starch.

-They are specifically designed for certain substances meaning every active site is a unique match to a certain ingredient ('reactants' in chemistry and 'substrates' in enzyme talk).
+They are specifically designed for certain substances meaning that every active site is a unique match to a certain ingredient ( we use the term 'reactants' in chemistry and 'substrates' in enzyme talk).

-a.
-The correct enzyme is present for the specific reaction, with its active site being the right fit for the starting substrate.
+The correct enzyme needs to be present for the specific reaction, with its active site being the right fit for the starting substrate.

-b.
-The substrate binds to the enzyme in the active site to make the enzyme-substrate complex
+The substrate binds to the enzyme in the active site to make the enzyme-substrate complex.

 Factors for optimal enzyme activity